Darius662/Readloom/README.md

 - `calendar_confirmation_mode`: Controls which releases show in the calendar (default: true)
   - When enabled, only confirmed releases appear in the calendar (Sonarr/Radarr-like behavior).
   - When disabled, all predicted releases appear in the calendar.

+### E-book Settings

+- `ebook_storage`: Path to the e-book storage directory (default: "ebooks")
+  - This can be a relative path within the data directory or an absolute path
+  - E-books are organized by content type and series name within this directory
+- `task_interval_minutes`: How often to scan for new e-book files (default: 60)
+  - The system will automatically scan for new files at this interval
+  - You can also manually trigger a scan from the series detail page

 ### Command Line Arguments